ostracod/breadtext/btslDocumentation/builtIn.md

 ## Object Instance Methods

-`myObject.getClass()` - Returns the class of the object.
+`myObject.class` - Returns the class of the object.

 `myObject.isInstanceOf(class)` - Returns whether the object is an instance of the given class.

-`myObject.getSuper(class: null)` - Returns a version of the object with the given binding and overriding class.
-If the class is null, use the non-Object superclass.
-If the class is null, and there is not exactly one non-Object superclass, throw an error.
+`myObject.getSuper(class)` - Returns a version of the object with the given binding and overriding class.

+`myObject.super` - Returns a version of the object whose binding and overriding class is the non-Object superclass.
+If there is not exactly one non-Object superclass, throw an error.

 `myObject.compare(item)` - Returns -1, 0, or 1 depending on comparison of values.
 This method is used for comparison operators, dictionary keys, and the `sort` function.